Sjors/dao-challenge-blog/source/_posts/challenge-9.md

         order.cancel();
       }

 `DaoAccount` restores its token balance and then calls the `cancel()` method on the `SellOrder` contract.
-That `cancel()` function in turn just deletes the sell order contract.
+In turn, the `cancel()` function just deletes the sell order contract.

 I wrote a number of [tests](https://github.com/Sjors/dao-challenge/tree/challenge-9/contracts) for this behavior.
-One test for example, makes sure a user can't cancel an order twice.
-These tests are far from complete though.
+One test, for example, makes sure a user can't cancel an order twice.
+However, these tests are far from complete.

 ## Please Rob It!